quintel/etdataset-public/source_analyses/eu/2011/6_residences/6_residences_source_analysis.md

-# 6. Residence analysis
+# 6. Residences analysis

-Most of the cells in the residence analysis dashboard are adjusted to match the IEA energy flows (optimising checks).
+Most of the cells in the residences analysis dashboard are adjusted to match the IEA energy flows (optimising checks).
 There is no proper source analysis because of a lack of research data.

 1. Application split:
 The breakdown is based on a report published by [Enerdata: Energy Efficiency Trends in Buildings in the EU.pdf](http://refman.et-model.com/publications/1841).
 They report that 2/3 of all final demand in residences is used for space heating (in 2009).
 1/6 is consumed in the preparation of hot water.